Fdondi/letter-writer/README.md

 - `refresh`: refreshes example repository (default)

 - `process_job <path>`: writes a letter.
-Parameter: path to the file containing the job to write a letter for.
+   Parameter: path to the file containing the job to write a letter for, or to the folder containing the jobs.
+If a folder is given, the newest file will be used.

 ## Options: